Graph Modeling, How to

 Graphlytic: Run Query Template Find_the_shortest_path

-Now, we can return to the beginning of this article where we introduced the exploring options.
+Now, we can return to the beginning of this article, where we introduce the exploring options.
 We were looking for the shortest path between 'Virtual Manager 54' and 'Database 86'.
-We can enter the same endpoints to our new Query Template, to find if there are more options; or if there are more nodes with the same properties.
+We can enter the same endpoints to our new Query Template to find if there are more options or if there are more nodes with the same properties.
 The result is that there is the same path (no other paths or components with the same properties in the data set):

 Graphlytic: Query Template results Find_the_shortest_path